abhishek9871/nesteryrelease/Docs/NSI_2.5.md

 5.  **Accuracy and Precision:** All information must be as accurate and precise as possible.
 6.  **Zero Regression & Perfect Integration Mandate:** All new code must integrate seamlessly with the existing codebase without breaking any existing functionality.
 This principle dictates a "measure twice, cut once" approach, emphasizing robust planning before code generation and procedural precision during application.
 7.  **Optimal LFS Sizing:** A **Logical Feature Set (LFS)** should be a *feature-coherent* unit of work (e.g., a complete UI screen with its placeholder logic, a full backend module).
 This balances development velocity with AI reliability, avoiding both excessive conversational overhead (from tasks being too small) and AI failure/hallucination (from tasks being too large).
+8.  **Procedural Rigidity:** All prompts generated for execution by other tools (AI Coder, Augment Coder) must be **ultra-detailed and 100% self-contained**.
+There is no room for improvisation; the goal is to eliminate ambiguity and ensure repeatable, verifiable outcomes.

 **II.
 The Nestery Standard Operating Procedure:**